 Another great thing is you get 10% off anything in store with proof of receipt from the tea rooms.
 So, hold onto it!
-You can also buy them online via their website.

 3. Learn about the history behind Burford Church, St John the Baptist

-Burford Church, or St John the Baptist Church, welcomes 100,000 visitors through its doors every year which means its one of the top ten visited churches in UK.
+Burford Church, or St John the Baptist Church, welcomes 100,000 visitors through its doors every year which means its one of the top ten visited churches in the UK.
 You can see why as soon as you approach it; the architecture is fabulous!
 It’s a grade I listed building which means its of exceptional interest.

 The construction of the original church started in 1175 and we can tell through the date carvings over the doors and archways.